NBC New Year's Eve specials: Early coverage and The Tonight Show

 Since the 1940s, NBC had broadcast coverage of New Year's festivities from Times Square anchored by Ben Grauer on both radio and television.
 Its coverage was later incorporated into special editions of the network's late-night talk show, The Tonight Show.
 This tradition continued through Johnny Carson's tenure as host.

 For 1972–73, NBC aired a new special produced by entertainer Dick Clark, Three Dog Night's New Year's Rockin' Eve.
 Created as a contemporary competitor to Guy Lombardo's big band-centric specials on CBS, the special was hosted and headlined by rock band Three Dog Night, and featured coverage from Times Square anchored by Clark.
 New Year's Rockin' Eve returned for 1973–74, with comedian George Carlin as host.
 The following year, New Year's Rockin' Eve moved to its current home of ABC.

-For 1990–91, Jay Leno guest hosted the New Year's Eve edition of The Tonight Show, with former Today anchor Jane Pauley reporting from Times Square.
-Two years later, after Leno succeeded Carson as host of The Tonight Show, he continued this tradition when New Year's Eve fell on a weekday, broadcasting a special live episode with coverage of the ball drop.
-Saturday Night Live has always been on holiday hiatus at the end of each calendar year, thus it has never aired a new episode on New Year's Eve night when the holiday falls on a Saturday evening.
+For 1990–91, Jay Leno guest hosted the New Year's Eve edition of The Tonight Show Starring Johnny Carson, with former Today anchor Jane Pauley reporting from Times Square; Leno would succeed Carson as host of The Tonight Show two years later.
+The Tonight Show with Jay Leno continued the tradition when New Year's Eve fell on a weekday, broadcasting a special live episode featuring coverage of the ball drop, and a larger number of performers than a typical episode.
+A celebrity correspondent reported from Times Square, with examples having including John Leguizamo and Miss Piggy.
+For most of its run, its lead-out Late Night with Conan O'Brien also aired a first-run episode featuring a tongue-in-cheek celebration for the Central Time Zone (as 12:00 a.m.
+CT fell within the show's timeslot).
+Saturday Night Live has always been on holiday hiatus at the end of each calendar year, thus it has never aired a new episode on New Year's Eve night when the holiday falls on a Saturday.

 For 1999–2000, NBC and MSNBC aired special coverage of millennium celebrations produced by NBC News.
 NBC aired a special extended edition of Today, top-of-hour segments with coverage of festivities in each time zone, a special episode of Dateline NBC, and primetime coverage hosted by Tom Brokaw and Katie Couric from Times Square.
 Leno made a guest appearance at 11:35 p.m.
 ET (the traditional timeslot of The Tonight Show) to present a special monologue segment.
 Meanwhile, MSNBC aired 30 hours of rolling coverage, with NBC News correspondents reporting from international celebrations.
 Brian Williams would anchor MSNBC's primetime coverage.

-Late Night with Conan O'Brien also provided a more tongue-in-cheek complement for most of that show's run, with its episode featuring a celebration for the Central Time Zone (as the show usually aired at 11:35 p.m.
-CT) that featured jokes and gags relating to the Midwest, and satirized the extensive focus placed on New York City in New Year's Eve specials.